Fallen Angels (1995 film): Development and production

 Many of the plot devices are related to those deployed in its predecessor Chungking Express.
 The wide-angle distortion of images creates an effect of distance-in-proximity, conveying the characters' solitude.
 The visuals are frantic, out-of-focus, and neon-lit.
 Rather than relying on dialogues, the story is narrated through characters' voiceovers.
 The film's use of pop songs has also received extensive commentary.
+Fallen Angels utilizes a non-linear plot structure that alternates between two loosely connected storylines.
+The film frequently shifts between characters and emphasizes emotion and atmosphere over a traditional linear narrative.

 There is also the use of different film stocks throughout the film and also a number of scenes where the film switches to black and white inserts covered in a grainy 'noise' effect.
 There is also a constant sense of Doyle's camera being present that is never disguised, with meticulous use of hand-held camera movement in the film.
 This 'follows' the characters as they move through a scene.
 The film also makes use of "claustrophobic" shots involving fast and slow camera movements in a frenetic pace interpolated within crowded, chaotic locations in Hong Kong.
 The film's colours are also distorted, with a distinctive green filter reminiscent of 1990s grunge aesthetics.

 A particularly heavy theme of Fallen Angels is the city itself, with "bedazzling shots" of sites associated with 1990s Hong Kong such as neon-lit billboards and now-closed Kai Tak Airport, as well as the city's visual landscape and 1990s uncertainty and anxieties present in its population at the time because of the looming handover of Hong Kong to China overwhelming the mood and feel of the film.
 Fallen Angels as such has been described as a "time capsule" of Hong Kong's mid-to-late-20th-century cultural golden age before its handover to China in 1997.
 Wong himself stated that the movie's main character is the "city itself".